-Students add courses by telephone or on-line during CASPER or CASPER Plus.
+Students add courses by telephone or online during CASPER or CASPER Plus.
 The Class Schedule lists deadline dates and procedures for each semester.
 If instructor approval is required to add a course during the first two weeks of instruction, a departmental Add Permit is used.
-During the third and fourth weeks of instructor, students may add only with the approval of the instructor and department chair on a petition available in department offices or on-line.
+During the third and fourth weeks of instruction, students may add only with the approval of the instructor and department chair on a petition available in department offices or online.
 The completed petition, with all required signatures, must be submitted to the academic department office.